pydata/xarray/doc/user-guide/time-series.rst

     ds.resample(time="6H").reduce(np.mean)

-You can also resample on time while applying a reduction function on time and on other variables:
+You can also resample on the time dimension while applying reducing along other dimensions at the same time by specifying the `dim` keyword argument

 .. code-block:: python